UMich-CURLY/DRIFT_Website/_pages/home.md

     <b>Citation</b><br>
 <p class="small">
         If you use this work or find it helpful, please consider citing: (bibtex)
 <br><br>Tzu-Yuan Lin, Ray Zhang, Justin Yu, and Maani Ghaffari.
 "Legged Robot State Estimation using Invariant Kalman Filtering and Learned Contact Events."
-In Conference on robot learning.
+In Conference on Robot Learning.
 PMLR, 2021<br>
     </p>
 <pre>
   <code>